Deraj21/tank-tactics-game/discord-bot-server/Tank Tactics discord bot.md

 ## List of Commands
 ### Admins
-- `$add-tokens`: give each living player a new action token, players with 3 or more votes from the jury get an extra token
+- `$give-tokens`: give each living player a new action token, players with 3 or more votes from the jury get an extra token
 - `$add-player <user_name>`: add player with `user_name` to the game
 - `$start-game`: starts the game; board is displayed
 - `$end-game`: ?(maybe) ends the current game; new game is ready to accept new players